secretGeek/ok-bash/README.md

 Why use tee?
 [Here is why!](https://wizardzines.com/comics/redirects/).

-For per-user use, add something like this to the `~/.profile`¹:
+For per-user use, add something like this to the `~/.bashrc`¹:

 	. /opt/ok-bash/ok.sh

-¹) or your favorite initialization script
+¹) or your favorite [initialization script][bashrc]

+[bashrc]: https://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html "Bash Startup Files"

 ## Development